uwcse440/web-cse440-au14/_assignments/assignment2/index.md

 ###Submission

-No more than one page of text uploaded on Catalyst `(link)`.
+No more than one page of text.
+Submit via Catalyst here: `link to Catalyst`

 At section, one member of your group is going to be asked to give a short (&le;1 minute) summary of your contextual inquiry thus far.

 ### Grading
 A total of 6 points, split between the information gained from your first interview(s) (3 points) and your plan for your upcoming interviews (3 points).